TutorialsByNick/tutorialsbynick/_posts/2016-06-08-writing-an-os-baby-steps.md

 `si` register.
 We use `si` because the `lodsb` instruction uses the segemented address `ds:si` to load a byte from that location.

-`mov ah, 0x0E` uses the `ah` register again.
-It tells the `0x10` interrupt we use in the loop to allow us to utilize the interrupt for printing characters to the screen.
+`mov ah, 0x0E` uses the `ah` register again. `0x0E` in the register `ah` lets us use the `0x10` interrupt for printing characters to the screen.
 This is referred to as teletype output because it emulates the functionality of a teletypewriter, which is similar to how a typewriter operates, but able to send the text to a computer or printer.